Application for Graduation

 In order to be considered for a degree, an application is required.
 Students may apply through CUNYFirst using the pull-down menu in their student service center.
 For step-by-step instruction, click here.
 Students who have been previously denied or students who are trying to revise their graduation date must submit the Application for Graduation.

-Once the degree audit has been conducted, students will be notified only if there is a problem via their Baruch webmail account.
+Once the degree audit has been conducted, students will be notified via their Baruch webmail account with the graduation audit status.
 If the student has been denied for the requested graduation, he/she must file a new graduation application.
+Students who are found to be on track to earn their degree for the requested graduation date may not rescind their request in order to take additional classes past their degree requirements.

 Degrees are conferred three times a year: